 International Sleep Medicine Certification Examination

 The WASM sleep board examination will be administered in Prague, Czech Republic on Friday, October 6, 2017 at the Prague Congress Centre.
 The Exam is offered at no cost to both members and nonmembers.
-The exam application deadline has been extended to September 1, 2017.

 Eligibility criteria for taking the World Sleep Society / WASM sleep board examination are determined jointly between the local societies sponsoring the exam and the examination committee.
 The World Sleep Society website provides information about expertise level that can be used for guidance.
 Individuals wishing to sit for the examination must provide their credentials to the local regional committee co-sponsoring the exam in conjunction with the WASM examination committee.
 These credentials should be presented for review 3-months (or more) prior to the examination date.

 Exam Description and Content:

 The exam contains all multiple choice questions (example of questions are provided on the webpage).
 The exam includes 3 booklets covering basic science, clinical science and clinical disorders related to sleep and its pathology.
 Usually the total time for the exam will be a half day.
 There will be a proctor from the WASM examination committee at the site of the exam; proctors from the host regional society will also be available.
 On the day of the exam candidates will be provided pencils to mark their test booklets.